ambibma/pizzaparlor/README.md

 expected output: 5

 describe: Pizza.prototype.costOfSize();
-test: it should add another value to the pizza's cost key-property for each size: "medium, large, Xlarge"
+test: it should add another value to the pizza's cost key-property for each size: "medium, large, xl"
 code: pizza.costOfSize();
-expected output : 15
+expected output : 20